jhgille2/SoybaseData/README.md

 **LinkageMap6K**
 Linkage map from the 6k SNP chip
-> Reference.SNP.ID.rs:
+> Reference.SNP.ID.rs:Reference SNP id
-> Submitted.SNP.ID.ss:
+> Submitted.SNP.ID.ss: Submitted SNP id
-> SNPName.Glyma.Wm82.a1:
+> SNPName.Glyma.Wm82.a1: SNP name in the Glyma Wm82 version a1
-> SNPName.Glyma.Wm82.a1.short:
+> SNPName.Glyma.Wm82.a1.short: Short SNP name in the Glyma Wm82 version a1
-> SNPName.Glyma.Wm82.a2:
+> SNPName.Glyma.Wm82.a2: SNP name in the Glyma Wm82 version a2
-> SNPName.Glyma.Wm82.a2.short:
+> SNPName.Glyma.Wm82.a2.short: Short SNP name in the Glyma Wm82 version a2
-> Chromosome:
+> Chromosome: Chromosome label
-> Position.Glyma1:
+> Position.Glyma1: SNP position in the Glyma1 assembly
-> Position.Glyma2:
+> Position.Glyma2: SNP position in the Glyma2 assembly
 > Genetic.position.cM: SNP position on the linkage map in cM

 **SNPChip50KData.csv**